- Scientists say improving your mental health can improve your overall physical health.

 It’s not all in your head.
 Not even close.

-Psychological health directly affects heart health, risk of stroke, and other conditions thought to be directly attributable to other external forces, according to a new scientific statement recently published in the journal Circulation.
+Psychological health directly affects heart health, risk of stroke, and other conditions thought to be directly attributable to other external forces, according to a new

 “A person’s mind, heart, and body are all interconnected and interdependent in what can be termed ‘the mind-heart-body connection,’” said Dr. Glenn N. Levine, a professor at Baylor College of Medicine in Texas and chair of the writing committee for the statement.
 “Research has clearly demonstrated that negative psychological factors, personality traits, and mental health disorders can negatively impact cardiovascular health.”